-With only 78 graduations a year and 1 programs, agricultural economics & business attracts few students in Arizona.
+With only 70 graduations a year and 1 programs, Agricultural Economics & Business attracts few students in Arizona.

-The average cost of an agricultural economics & business degree is $126,729.
+The average cost of an Agricultural Economics & Business degree is $129,482.

 Every student pursuing a degree in Agricultural Economics & Business has to take a look at University of Arizona.
-University of Arizona offers graduate degrees in agricultural business for those interested in an advanced degree.
+Grads of the agricultural business program state that they receive average early career wages of $42,087 and mid-career wages of $82,339.
 Situated in Tucson, Arizona, this school is a good choice for students who enjoy the buzz of a substantial city.

 Excellent education for student veterans has earned University of Arizona top marks.
 Students shouldn't let affordability concerns prevent them from applying to University of Arizona as 69.0% of undergraduates get some sort of financial assistance.
 Get an idea of what being on campus at Arizona is like by enjoying some campus videos.